nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 ## What's next?

-Now that you have successfully established a Relationship and exchanged Messages, you can further explore the Enmeshed API.
+Now that you have successfully established a Relationship and exchanged Messages, you can further explore the enmeshed API.
 You can for example:

-- explore the [Enmeshed data model]({% link _docs_integrate/introducing-the-enmeshed-data-model.md %}) and learn more about the objects you used during this tutorial and the objects you will encounter in the future
+- explore the [enmeshed data model]({% link _docs_integrate/introducing-the-enmeshed-data-model.md %}) and learn more about the objects you used during this tutorial and the objects you will encounter in the future
 - learn how to send [Requests over Messages]({% link _docs_integrate/sending-messages.md %}) with your established Relationship
 - dive deeper into creating and sending [Requests over RelationshipTemplates]({% link _docs_integrate/requests-over-templates.md %})